 Island Hopping off Madagascar’s Nosy Be

 Madagascar off Africa’s East Coast is a land of plenty with rain forests, unique wildlife, iconic Baobab avenues and a capital city Antananarivo, that shimmers golden in the evening light.
 Yet it’s the islands off Nosy Be that hold the magic for the water lovers.
-Easily reached by flight from Johannesburg, I recommend you book a 4, 5 or 7 day catamaran charter, hopping between the remote islands to visit a lemur sanctuary, spend time in local fishing villages, eat fruit just harvested in the wild and take guided walks in the forests.
+Easily reached by Airlink flight from Johannesburg, I recommend you book a 4, 5 or 7 day catamaran charter with MadagasCaT, hopping between the remote islands to visit a lemur sanctuary, spend time in local fishing villages, eat fruit just harvested in the wild and take guided walks in the forests.
 That is when you’re not scuba diving or snorkelling off the boat of course.
-For this, Madagascat has themed fully inclusive very affordable packages onboard their Gheko or Maki-Cat boats.
+For this, Madagascat has themed fully inclusive very affordable packages onboard their Gecko or Maki-Cat boats.

 After your time onboard you may consider a few nights on one of the bigger islands as you acclimatise back to land.
 Sakatia is good for this, with Sakatia Lodge, run by South Africans, offering beginner and advanced scuba diving courses for a much better price than you would find at home.
 They are renowned for snorkelling with sea turtles, who come to eat the sea grass just off shore, an experience that I’ll hold dear always.
 And if indulgence is your want, take a few nights on the speck of land that jets out of the blue, Constance Tsarabanjina Lodge, for a couple of nights or more.
 I hope heaven is a place like this.